AGENTS.md

 ## Conflict Handling

-## Output Expectations (What To Report Back)
+## Output Expectations

-- What changed (files/sections) and why.
+- What changed and why.